 Speech-Language Therapy

-At Acorn, we understand that nurturing strong relationships is essential for successful speech-language therapy.
+Nurturing strong relationships is essential for successful speech-language therapy.
 We believe in getting to know each child individually, discovering their unique strengths and interests, and having fun along the way.
-Our team of therapists is skilled in a variety of evidence-based approaches, ensuring that your child's therapy plan is customised to the way they learn.
+Our team of therapists is skilled in a variety of evidence-based approaches, ensuring your child's therapy plan is customised to how they learn.

 • The sounds the young person uses when they communicate.